jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.8.9
+The latest version is 1.8.10

+### Version 1.8.10

+* Now using the new model upload API

 ### Version 1.8.9